-- an education program provided under the School Act
+- an education program provided under the Education Act

 - a day camp, vacation camp or other recreational program that operates for less than 12 consecutive weeks

 - supervision of children at a recreational facility, retail centre or other commercial establishment where the parents of the children remain on the premises and are available

 - private babysitting for 6 children or less, not including the caregiver's own children

 - approved family day homes, which are monitored by a family day home agency

 The Child Care Licensing Regulation sets out the minimum standards that must be met in a licensed child care program to ensure that the health, safety and developmental needs of children are met.

 Children's Services licenses, monitors and issues enforcement actions.
 If you have any questions about applying for a child care licence, please contact your local Children’s Services office.